jrasmusson/ios-professional-course/Knowing/StackVsHeap/README.md

 Passed-by-value means when you pop something off the stack, what you are getting is a copy of the thing on the stack.
 You are not getting access to the real thing.

 This can be confusing if you are coming from another Object-Oriented language like Java or C++ where things are passed-by-reference.
-Meaning when you get something off the heap, what you are really getting is a pointer, or a reference oo the real object.
-A change here will affect the value of that object everywhere else.
+Meaning when you get something off the heap, what you are really getting is a pointer, or a reference to that object.
+A change here will affect the value of that object instance everywhere else.